Book an Appointment

 What Can I Do If I Have No Insurance Plan Options?

 We know that many people do not have a health insurance plan that they can fall back on to help them cover the cost of their treatments.
 We don’t want this to be a reason why you decide not to continue getting the help you need.
-We can help you apply for Dental Card financing, where payments can be made over 3, 6 or 12 months.
+We can help you apply for Dental Card financing, where payments can be made over anywhere from 3 months to 6 years.

 Check out their website at www.dentalcard.ca